Creating a document

 In this example, you just need to replace the API token, the signer's email, and the file path.

-You can check what each of these parameters means directly in the full GraphQL API documentation, in the Docs menu of Altair.
+You can check what each of these parameters means directly in the full GraphQL API documentation, in the Docs menu of Altairarrow-up-right.
 If you're not sure how to do that, check out our tutorial on Using Altair.

 Para importar e usar no Postman